anconprotocol/docs/docs/api/reference.md

 ## `POST /v0/dagjson`

-> Stores json as dag-json
+> Stores json as dag-json in users path.
+Must have registerd DID and messasge must be signed with signature matching DID.

 ### Parameters